 Our results will not be fully impacted by significant increases or decreases in oil and natural gas prices because of our hedging program.
 In the event of inflation increasing drilling and service costs, our hedging program will also limit our ability to have increased revenues recoup the higher costs, which could further impact our planned capital spending or operating expense levels.
 For 2011, we forecast total net production of between 13.4 Bcfe and 14.2 Bcfe.
-For the year, we have hedged approximately 74% of the midpoint of this forecast, including hedges for the remainder of 2011 on 3.5 Bcfe of our Mid-continent natural gas production at an average price, including basis, of \$7.82 per Mcfe and an additional 1.3 Bcfe of our remaining natural gas production at a NYMEX-only price of \$8.45 per Mcfe and 32 MBbl of our oil production at an average price of \$110.10 per barrel.
+We have hedged approximately 74% of the midpoint of this forecast, including hedges for the remainder of 2011 on 1.6 Bcfe of our Mid-continent natural gas production at an average price, including basis, of \$7.79 per Mcfe, an additional 0.8 Bcfe of our remaining natural gas production at a NYMEX-only price of \$8.45 per Mcfe and 15 MBbl of our oil production at an average price of \$110.10 per barrel.
 This hedge position locks in a significant portion of our expected operating cash flows for 2011 although we are still exposed to increases or decreases in oil and natural gas prices on our unhedged volumes.

-During the remainder of 2011, we intend to continue to use any surplus operating cash flows to further reduce our debt level.
+Since we shifted our strategic focus to debt reduction, we have successfully reduced our outstanding debt balance from a high of \$220.0 million during the third quarter of 2009 to \$99.9 million as of November 4, 2011.
 Given our focus on debt reduction, we anticipate that quarterly distributions to our unitholders will remain suspended through the fourth quarter of 2011.
-We expect that the suspension of our quarterly distribution and maintaining our total planned capital expenditures below maintenance levels in 2011 will provide additional liquidity to fund our operations and to pay down debt.
-Since we first shifted our strategic focus to debt reduction, we have successfully reduced our outstanding debt balances from \$220.0 million at the end of third quarter of 2009 to \$109.25 million as of August 5, 2011.
+The suspension of our quarterly distribution and maintaining our total planned capital expenditures below maintenance levels in 2011 has provided additional liquidity to fund our operations, improve our cash position, and pay down our debt below \$100.0 million.
 Our available cash is reduced by any cash reserves established by our board of managers for the proper conduct of our business and the payment of fees and expenses.
-As of June 30, 2011, we were restricted from paying distributions to unitholders as we had no available cash (taking into account the cash reserves set by our board of managers for the proper conduct of our business) from which to pay distributions.
+As of September 30, 2011, we were restricted from paying distributions to unitholders as we had no available cash (taking into account the cash reserves set by our board of managers for the proper conduct of our business) from which to pay distributions.
 We are subject to borrowing base redeterminations, which are scheduled to occur semi-annually or more frequently at the discretion of our lenders, and cannot forecast the level at which our lenders may set our borrowing base in the future.
 However, provided that our outstanding debt balance, net of available cash, is less than 90% of our borrowing base as determined by our lenders and at such time we are able to resume maintenance capital expenditures and have available cash, we will evaluate the resumption of our quarterly distribution to unitholders.
-This evaluation will consider our outstanding borrowings and cash reserves that are set by our board of managers for the proper conduct of managers for the proper deproved by our board of managers.
+This evaluation will consider our outstanding borrowings and cash reserves that are set by our board of managers for the proper conduct of our business.
+Any future quarterly distributions must be approved by our board of managers.